Emotional Authority Human Design Explained

 The power of waiting

-If you want to talk through how Emotional Authority lands in your specific decisions with a Human Design practitioner, the Foundational Human Design Reading is a 75-minute live session built around your specific questions.
+If you want to talk through how to experiment with your Emotional Authority in real life, the Foundational Human Design Reading is a 75-minute live session with a Human Design expert, built around your specific questions.

 What to do next

-If you have Emotional Authority, start by practicing with smaller decisions.
+If you’ve just learned you have Emotional Authority, start small.

 Notice:

-• when you want to answer too fast
+• when you feel pressure to answer in the moment

-• what steadiness feels like in your body
+• what a calm “yes” feels like in your body

 Frequently Asked Questions